-10. Concentrations
+11. Concentrations

 Financial instruments that potentially subject the Society to concentrations of credit risk consist of cash deposits.
-For the year ended June 30, 2013, accounts at each institution were insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000.
-For the year ended June 30, 2012, interest bearing accounts at each institution are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000 and non-interest bearing accounts are fully insured.
-There were no uninsured cash balances as of June 30, 2013 and 2012.
+For the year ended June 30, 2014, accounts at each institution were insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000.
+For the year ended June 30, 2013, interest bearing accounts at each institution are insured by the Federal Deposit Insurance Corporation (FDIC) for up to \$250,000 and non-interest bearing accounts are fully insured.
+There were no uninsured cash balances as of June 30, 2014 and 2013.

-For both years ended June 30, 2013 and 2012, 67% of the total grant and contribution revenue was from one agency.
+For the years ended June 30, 2014 and 2013, 65% and 67% of the total unrestricted grant and contribution revenue was from one agency.